GW-modelling-Spring2022/Course-Materials22/Assignments/HW5_RechargeMe/The_Challenge.md

    - Compare these calculations and plots and provide an explanation for why you see the behavior you do.
    - The overall gradient is the same, as is the K of the medium.
 Is the flow the same for both boundary conditions?
 Why or why not?

-3. Now add recharge at a constant rate of 1e-4 m/day over the entire top boundary to an unconfined case with the left boundary set 7m and the right boundary set to a 2m.
+3. Now add recharge at a constant rate of 1e-4 m/day over the entire land surface to an unconfined case with the left boundary set 7m and the right boundary set to a 2m.
    - Explain the head transect and boundary flows.
    - Is flow in this system 2D or 3D?
 Is it represented as 2D or 3D?
 Explain what you mean by your answers.